SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

     > PICTURE

-  In the following steps the endpoint has to be added to establish an authenticated connection to a prepared Cloud Integration tenant.

-3. Please use the Add button.

 ##### After completing these steps you will have....

-added a new Cloud Integration capability of SAP Integration Suite to the SAP Cloud ALM by using the LMS service.
+registered a new instance of a Cloud Integration capability of SAP Integration Suite to the SAP Cloud ALM by leveraging the Landscape Management Service (LMS) service.

 Continue to - [Create a HTTP endpoint](exercises/ex1/ex12/README.md)